bdaiinstitute/spot_ros2/README.md

 # Overview
 This is a ROS2 package for BostonDynamics' Spot.
 The package contains all necessary topics, services and actions to teleoperate or navigate Spot.
 This package is derived of this [ROS1 package](https://github.com/heuristicus/spot_ros).
+This package currently corresponds to version 3.2.0 of the [spot-sdk](https://github.com/boston-dynamics/spot-sdk/releases/tag/v3.2.0)

 ## Prerequisites
     - Tested for Ubuntu 20.04 + Foxy